Zheyu-Ding/Zheyu-Ding.github.io/_talks/2023-07-08-RayWuPrize.md

 location: "Hangzhou, Zhejiang, China"
 ---

 The Ray Wu Prize is the highest award for Chinese researchers in the field of life sciences.
-All recipients of this award go on to become principal investigators (PIs) in the field of life sciences.
+All recipients of this award go on to become principal investigators (PIs) in the field of life sciences.I am very fortunate to attend this conference.